Thor110/AlienTrilogyRessurected/README.md

 	- Automatic backup of the original file by default.
 - [✅ 2 : Graphics Viewer](#graphics-viewer) ( 99% Complete )
 	- Palette detection implemented.
+	- Toggle palette export or transparency for viewing and exporting.
 	- View, export and replace textures, replacing compressed images is not supported yet. ( .B16 files, weapons and enemies. )
 	- Automatic backup of the original file by default.
 - [✅ 3 : Palette Editor](#palette-editor) ( 100% Complete )